Skip to main content

 7.1 Direct Capitalization (Exit Valuation)

-Net Proceeds = Exit Value – Selling Costs – Loan Payoff – Exit Fees
+Net Proceeds = Exit Value - Selling Costs - Loan Payoff - Exit Fees - Prepayment Penalties

 Stabilized NOI at exit is calculated using indexed rents and indexed OpEx based on the number of operating years elapsed.
+Only recurring independent revenue items (fixed-monthly, fixed-annual) that are still active at exit are capitalized into the exit NOI - one-time grants are excluded.

 7.2 Discounted Cash Flow (DCF) Analysis